 Is the authorisation information for whether a UE can act as a 5G ProSe Layer-3 Remote UE needed by NG-RAN to enable configuring the UE with correct discovery configuration information via dedicated signalling?

 [Answer]:

 Whether authorization information for L3 remote UE is needed for NG-RAN can be decided by RAN3.
-From RAN2’s perspective, the below agreement made in RAN2#113bis meeting is common for L2 and L3 relay: